 WHO WE ARE

-In Southwark, we provide befriending, mentoring and support services to adults and young people.
+In addition to our main programmes based in Lambeth, we have, since 2012, delivered befriending, mentoring and support services to vulnerable adults and young people in Southwark.